efxkotlin/vaadin-kotlin-crm/README.md

 Features
 * Spring Security (Authentication and Role based authorization for different views)
+    * Keycloak for production
+    * In memory authentication for Dev mode
 * i18n
 * Different profiles for Dev & Production
 * Usage of open source chart (ApexCharts.js) instead of Vaadin Pro Charts